-The murder of Archduke Franz Ferdinand outraged Austria-Hungary.
+The murder of Archduke Franz Ferdinand outraged Austria-Hungary

 In June 1914, Austrian Archduke Franz Ferdinand and his wife Sophie traveled to Bosnia—which had been annexed by Austria-Hungary—for a state visit.

-On June 28, the couple went to the capital city of Sarajevo to inspect imperial troops stationed there.
+On June 28, the couple went to the capital city of Sarajevo to inspect the imperial troops stationed there.
 As they headed toward their destination, they narrowly escaped death when Serbian terrorists threw a bomb at their open-topped car.

 Their luck ran out later that day, however, when their driver inadvertently drove them past 19-year-old Serbian nationalist Gavrilo Princip who shot and killed Franz Ferdinand and his wife at point-blank range.
 Austria-Hungary was furious and, with Germany’s support, declared war on Serbia on July 28.